From the Shrine’s Beginnings to Today

 March 1984

-At Mass on the first Friday of March 1984 Fr.
-Barnett announced to the Parishioners of St. Patrick that they would build a “grotto” outside in the ravine to serve the huge summer crowds for Mass.
+At Mass on the first Friday of March 1984 Father Fred Barnett announced to the parishioners of St. Patrick Catholic Church plans to build a grotto in the ravine near the church to serve the huge crowds coming for Mass in the summer.

 June 1985